Port of Savannah: Suez Express and East Coast Savannah Express

 On June 5, 2007, APL announced that it would have two new all-water services to the Port of Savannah, one via the Suez Canal and one via the Panama Canal.
 The weekly Suez Express (SZX) will provide increased capacity via Savannah to and from India and Southeast Asia, deploying eight vessels.
 The SZX, which will originate in Singapore, calls on Colombo, Sri Lanka, before Savannah and then returns via Jebel Ali, Port Klang and then Singapore.
 It takes 25 days for the SZX service to transit from Singapore to Savannah.
 The weekly East Coast Savannah Express (ESX), will provide increased capacity between south and central China and Savannah.
 The ESX will offer a transit time of 22 days from Hong Kong to Savannah, making this service the fastest available to the U.S. East Coast.
-The ESX originates in Ningbo then calls on Shanghai, Chiwan, Hong Kong, Panama and then Savannah, New York, Norfolk, Panama and back to Ningbo.
+The ESX originates in Ningbo then calls on Shanghai, Chiwan, Hong Kong, Panama and then Savannah, New York, Norfolk, and back to Ningbo via Panama.